-Market Review of prices in the market for wholesale broadband access Description (Market 5) Outcome price levels.
-A tripartite meeting took place on 12 September.
+Market Review of prices in the market for wholesale broadband access (Market 5) Description Phase II was opened under Article 7a of the Framework Directive on 27 June 2013.
+The BEREC Opinion was approved on 5 August 2013.
+BEREC considered that the Commission's serious doubts on the lack of sufficient evidence supporting the choice of the price regulation applied in the wholesale broadband access market (Market 5) were mostly justified.
+BEREC agreed with the Commission that CMT had not provided a transparent and sufficient justification that the price levels it set in the notified decision will reach the objectives of the regulatory framework and the objectives of CMT's own market analysis decision.
+However, BEREC did not agree with the Commission that stakeholders could not predict that CMT would deviate from the results of the BU-LRIC+ cost model.
+BEREC recommended CMT to add to its tariff decision a justification on the price regulation applied for Market 5 services to safeguard the transparency of the decision-making process with regard to setting the price levels.
+Outcome A tripartite meeting took place on 12 September.
 The Commission issued its Recommendation on 28 October (published on 30 October), asking CNMC (formerly CMT) to modify or withdraw the draft measure.
 Taking utmost account of the Recommendation of the Commission, on 30 January 2014 CNMC adopted the final decision concerning the prices for wholesale broadband access.
 Document BoR (13) 95 - BEREC Opinion on Phase II investigation pursuant to Article 7a of Directive 2002/21/EC as amended by Directive 2009/140/EC: Case ES/2013/1466 - Review of wholesale broadband access prices (Market 5) in Spain, adopted on 5 August 2013.